jawahar1609/Chat-application-using-pthread/README.md

 # Chat Application using pthread
-> here we build a chatroom using posix in c language.
+> Here we build a chatroom using posix in c language.